rat-eos-pc-ua/tutorial/README.md

 # Data model:
 The data model that needs to be followed can be seen here: [here]( https://atnog-iot4fire.av.it.pt/swagger-ui/)

-## Overview
+# Overview

-1. Retrieve data from sensors using the TTN API.
+1. Retrieve data from sensors
 2. Visualize the data in Kibana.